 - Pediatric Sports Medicine

-- Adult Orthopedic Sports Medicine
+- Orthopedic Sports Medicine

-- Pulmonary Medicine Clinic
+- Emergency Medicine

-On a regular basis, you have the opportunity to cover teams of all levels, including the Minnesota Timberwolves (NBA) and Minnesota Lynx (WNBA) professional basketball teams, the U.S. Ski Team, and mass participation sporting events.
+On a regular basis, you will have the opportunity to cover teams of all levels, including the Minnesota Timberwolves (NBA) and Minnesota Lynx (WNBA) professional basketball teams, the Minnesota Twins (MLB) professional baseball team, local universities, Minnesota State High School League events, and mass participation sporting events.

 The fellowship also includes extensive training in diagnostic and interventional musculoskeletal ultrasound, including injections and other percutaneous procedures.
 As a fellow, you receive training in advanced regenerative medicine techniques, including platelet-rich plasma and bone marrow aspirate concentrate injections.

 During the fellowship, you have ample opportunity to participate in sports medicine-related research.
 Time and support services are available to facilitate completion of the research requirement.